-If you've just upgraded your server to Subversion 1.5 or later, there's a risk that pre-1.5 Subversion clients can cause problems with Merge Tracking.
-This is because pre-1.5 clients don't support this feature; when one of these older clients performs svn merge, it doesn't modify the value of the svn:mergeinfo property at all.
+If you've just upgraded your server to Subversion 1.5 or later, there's a significant risk that pre-1.5 Subversion clients can mess up your automated merge tracking.
+Why is this?
+When a pre-1.5 Subversion client performs svn merge, it doesn't modify the value of the svn:mergeinfo property at all.
 So the subsequent commit, despite being the result of a merge, doesn't tell the repository about the duplicated changes-that information is lost.
 Later on, when "merge-aware" clients attempt automatic merging, they're likely to run into all sorts of conflicts resulting from repeated merges.